bakpakin/Fennel/api.md

 Accepts `indent` and `filename` in `options` as per above.

-## Compile a data structure (AST) into Lua source code (can throw errors)
+## Compile an AST data structure into Lua source code

-The code can be loaded via dostring or other methods.
-Will error on bad input.
+The `ast` here can be gotten from `fennel.parser`.

 ```lua
 local lua = fennel.compile(ast[, options])